-- 1. The enforcement of campus traffic regulations. - The maintenance of sound security measures regarding the properties belonging to the college. - The performance of other duties regarding social conduct as stated in the student handbook. - The enforcement of all laws of the state, county, city, and college will fall under its jurisdiction.
+- The maintenance of sound security measures regarding the properties belonging to the college. - The performance of other duties regarding social conduct as stated in the student handbook. - The enforcement of all laws of the state, county, city, and college will fall under its jurisdiction.